Willie Gault

 Gault is currently pursuing a career as an actor.
-He also remains active in masters athletics, setting world masters records in the 100 metres and 200 metres dashes for the 45–49, the 50–54, and the 55–59 age groups.
+He also remains active in masters athletics, setting world masters records in the 100 meter and 200 meter dash for the 45–49, the 50–54, and the 55–59 age groups.

 Early life

 Gault was born and raised in Griffin, Georgia.
 He was named for his mother, Willie Mae.
 Both of his parents worked in a textile mill.
-He later recalled that his classmates considered him a "teacher's pet."
+He later recalled that his classmates considered him a "teacher's pet".

 Gault played football and ran track for Griffin High School.
 He had two receptions for 19 yards in Griffin's 7–7 tie against Valdosta in the AAAA State Championship Game during his junior year.
 He had a 48-yard touchdown catch for the North team in the 1979 GACA North/South Game (a preseason all-star game).
-During his senior year, he caught 33 passes and scored 7 touchdowns, averaging 19 yards per catch.
+During his senior year, he caught 33 passes and scored seven touchdowns, averaging 19 yards per catch.
 He was named All-State following his junior and senior seasons.

 University of Tennessee

 Football

-Gault played football at Tennessee during an era when the school was acquiring its reputation as "Wide Receiver U." Three of Gault's teammates— Anthony Hancock, Clyde Duncan, and Tim McGee— would be first-round NFL Draft picks, and three others— Mike Miller, Lenny Taylor and Darryal Wilson— would be drafted in later rounds.
+Gault played football at the University of Tennessee during an era when the school was acquiring its reputation as "Wide Receiver U." Three of Gault's teammates—Anthony Hancock, Clyde Duncan, and Tim McGee—would be first-round NFL Draft picks, and three others—Mike Miller, Lenny Taylor and Darryal Wilson—would be drafted in later rounds.
 During his four years at UT, Gault caught 89 passes for 1,482 yards and 10 touchdowns, returned 78 kickoffs for 1,854 yards and four touchdowns, and returned 78 punts for 659 yards and a touchdown.

 During the regular season of his freshman year in 1979, Gault caught three passes for 95 yards, including a 69-yard touchdown in Tennessee's 51–18 win over Utah.
 He had a team-leading four catches for 22 yards in the Vols' 27–22 loss to Purdue in the 1979 Bluebonnet Bowl.

 Gault's breakout year came during the 1980 season.
 Though he caught a relatively modest 14 passes for 240 yards while splitting time with Miller at receiver, he returned 24 kickoffs for 662 yards, and tied a national single-season record by returning three kickoffs for touchdowns.
 He returned a kickoff 100 yards for a touchdown to provide Tennessee's lone score in the team's 30–6 loss to Pittsburgh.
 He then returned kickoffs for touchdowns in back-to-back games at the end of the season: a 92-yarder against Kentucky and a 98-yarder against Vanderbilt.
 Calling the latter play for the Vol Network, long-time broadcaster John Ward shouted, "Ladies and gentlemen, Willie Gault has run all the way to the State Capitol."
 Gault added a 48-yard touchdown catch in the Kentucky win.